CampGladiator/ExKafkaLogger/README.md

 # ExKafkaLogger

-`ExKafkaLogger` is a Elixir library that works using [Poison](https://github.com/devinus/poison "Poison Library Github"), [KafkaEx](https://github.com/kafkaex/kafka_ex "KafkaEx library Github") and [Plug](https://github.com/elixir-lang/plug "Elixir Plug library Github") to log data, parse to JSON and send it to Kafka.
+`ExKafkaLogger` is a Elixir library that works using [Poison](https://github.com/devinus/poison "Poison Library Github"), [Kaffe](https://github.com/spreedly/kaffe/ "Kaffe library Github") and [Plug](https://github.com/elixir-lang/plug "Elixir Plug library Github") to log data, parse to JSON and send it to Kafka.

 This library automatically gets data from the default Elixir `Logger` and from every request/response from your project.
 This data (and any data you might